dev-4hmad/Rust-Notes/Readme.md

-## Variables, Data types, Functions, Control Flow
+## Variables, Data types, Functions, Control Flow, Ownership and References

+My personal notes and study material.

 This repo currently contains some key points and examples from: